KevinSilden/SildenRSS/README.md

 Tested on a physical machine running x64 W11 as well as a VM running x64 W10.

-Clickable titles, opens the "links" in web browser when clicked.
-No change of colour when first clicked.
+Clickable titles, opens the links in web browser when clicked.
+No change of colour when first clicked, yet.
 Scrolling is working, but it doesn't scroll back up when changing RSS feeds(yet).
 So a bit b0rked.
 Will add a few more news sites later (maybe).
 Sets colours based on system(registry), light mode is atrocious atm.